aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-text/wordart/_index.md

 **Using Microsoft PowerPoint**

-From the program’s interface, you can apply these effects to a text, text block, shape, or similar element:
+From the program’s class, you can apply these effects to a text, text block, shape, or similar element:

 ![todo:image_alt_text](image-20200930114129-5.png)